 Joel Hart, Associate Dean of Admissions

-Alaska, New York City and Westchester Co.
+Alaska, Montana, New York City and Westchester County, Utah

-California: San Francisco County, Contra Costa County
+California: Contra Costa County, San Francisco County

 Joel finds it easier just to tell people he grew up in “The South,” rather than listing out the four states he lived in there at one time or another (Texas, Georgia, Alabama, and Tennessee, in case you're wondering).
 He graduated from Vanderbilt University with a double major in political science and religious studies and a minor in European history.
 After stints in the admissions offices of his alma mater and the University of Pennsylvania, Joel moved to beautiful Southern California to join Pomona College.
 At Pomona, Joel oversees admissions operations, managing the application, evaluation, and selection processes.
 In his spare time, Joel’s interests can be summed up with “good food, black coffee, and world travel.”
 He lives in Los Angeles with his husband and a retired racing greyhound.
 He has a master's degree in education from the University of Southern California and has season tickets for Trojan football games.